 DON’T Put Your Suet Out in Really Hot Weather

 Suet is a food you can offer year-round, but it doesn’t always hold up great in summer.
 In general, temperatures over 90 degrees will cause suet to melt, which will make a mess and leave your suet more susceptible to mold.
 There are "no-melt" options available for hot weather, but there are mixed reviews about how well they work.

 If you’re seeing really hot weather in your area, it’s probably best to hold off on the suet for a bit and then put it back out when temperatures cool down.

 DO Try to Squirrel-Proof Your Suet

 Squirrels will definitely eat the suet you put out for the birds—they love it!
-If you’re finding that your suet it quickly disappearing, then you might have squirrels stealing it (they can take it by the chunks).
-This is where you will want to get a squirrel-proof suet feeder (usually enclosed in a cage) or hang it from a pole with a baffle that squirrels can’t get to.
+If you’re finding that your suet it quickly disappearing, then you might have squirrels stealing it (they can take large chunks at once).
+If this is happening, you'll need to purchase a squirrel-proof suet feeder (usually enclosed in a cage) or hang it from a pole with a baffle that squirrels can’t get to.